nwoetzel/ansible-role-java-oracle/README.md

 ## Description

-This Ansible Eclipse role is for installing java oracle by downloading the tar and unpacking it into a software folder under the users home.
+This ansible role is for installing java oracle by downloading the tar and unpacking it into a software folder under the users home.
 It should work for either Debian or Ubuntu, it has been tested for Ubuntu only.
 It does not handle MacOS or Windows (yet).